Ste90x/microfrontends/README.md

 #### Instructions

-1. `cd edge-side-include` & `setup.bat` to install all packages and dependencies
+1. `cd edge-side-include` & `setup.bat` on Windows or `./setup.sh` on OSX to install all packages and dependencies

-2. `start.bat` after the installation to start all servers and open up the browserpage
+2. `start.bat` on Windows or `./start.sh` on OSX after the installation to start all servers and open up the browserpage

 #### Information